 Situated in the English Channel, the Channel Islands are an archipelago just off the coast of Normandy, France.
 The two largest islands are Jersey and Guernsey, while smaller inhabited islands include Alderney and Sark.

-The Channel Islands are well-known for being a tax haven.
-While the islands are not entirely tax-free, taxes do tend to be lower on the islands than in many other countries.
-Finance and banking services are the backbone of both Jersey and Guernsey's economies, with tourism another major industry.
+The Channel Islands are well known for being a 'tax haven' and, while the islands are not entirely tax-free, taxes do tend to be lower on the islands than in many other countries.
+Finance and banking services are the backbone of both Jersey and Guernsey's economies, with tourism being another major industry.
 Expats with skills and qualifications in these fields and who can prove that they can fill a skills gap are sure to find lucrative employment on the islands.